Drupal SAML Knowledgebase

 The IDP is used only to authenticate the user and SamlAuth receives a SAML message back from Ping (IDP) containing the username (cn), firstname, lastname and email of the authenticated user.
 If Authentication at Ping fails, the user cannot login to Drupal.

-• SamlAuth maps user accounts from Ping with user accounts in Drupal, where the cn from Ping equals the username in Drupal.
-If no matching account exists, SamlAuth automatically creates an account in Drupal, and assigns the content_authorrole.
+in Drupal.
+If no matching account exists, SamlAuth automatically creates an account in Drupal, and assigns thecontent_author

-• The prod IDP provider is accessed via to sso.boston.gov.
+The IDP provider is accessed via to sso.boston.gov.

 Boston.gov users typically use Access Boston to login to boston.gov (Drupal).

-• The tile on Access Boston Production launches content.boston.gov (prod)
+The Main tile on Access Boston Production launches content.boston.gov (prod)

-• The tile on Access Boston Test launches d8-stg.boston.gov (stage).
+The Dev tile on Access Boston launches d8-dev.boston.gov (development).

 Update IDP Certificate